TheRealAnonymous008/quartz/content/details/psychology/archetypes/Enneagram of Personality.md

 	* *Average*: Friendly and good-humored but focused and ambitious.
 Their friendship and attention are sufficient as gifts to others.
 Seductive and direct about what they want.
 Arrogant, self-important, high-handed.

 ## Threes
-* **The Achiever** - people look up to them for their graciousness and personal accomplishments.
-They embody the best in a culture.
+* **The Achiever** -  They embody the best (success) in a culture.
 They are goal-oriented but they seek the success defined by others, which means that they ignore or forget about their own wants.

 * **3w2 - The Charmer**
 	* *Healthy*: More emotional, spontaneous and outgoing.
 Friendly and helpful while maintaining poise and esteem.
 They want to be loved but can sometimes substitute public life for their own private life.